vectordotdev/vector/website/docs/reference/sinks/gcp_pubsub.md

 ### credentials_path

-The filename for a Google Cloud service account credentials JSON file used to authenticate access to the stackdriver logging API.
+The filename for a Google Cloud service account credentials JSON file used to authenticate access to the pubsub project and topic.
+Either this or [`api_key`](#api_key) must be set.
 See [GCP Authentication](#gcp-authentication) for more info.

 </Field>